What are clean carbs?

 - Cauliflower: Cauliflower is a great veggie for the HCG diet.
 This veggie is so low in calories but very filling.
 It’s incredibly versatile too.
 Use it to substitute high-carb foods like potato and rice.
 Cauliflower’s fiber content slows digestion and helps you feel fuller for longer.
 100 grams of cauliflower has 5 grams of carb.

-- Broccoli: Broccoli is a good carb with a high fiber content.
+- Broccoli: Broccoli is a good carb with high fiber content.
 Because of its fiber content, broccoli is a perfect veggie for weight loss.
 It’s highly recommended even in the very low-calorie phase.
 100 grams of broccoli has 7 grams of clean non-starchy carbs.

 - Asparagus: Asparagus is definitely HCG diet friendly like all other leafy greens.
 100 grams of asparagus contains 3.9 grams of carbohydrate.
 It’s low in calories and a great source of nutrients like vitamins A, C, and K, folate, and fiber.